symfony/symfony-docs/components/config/definition.rst

 Node type
 ~~~~~~~~~

-It is possible to validate the type of a provided value by using appropriate node
+It is possible to validate the type of a provided value by using the appropriate
-definition.
+node definition.
 Node type are available for:

 * scalar
 * boolean
 * array
 * variable (no validation)

-and are created with ``node($name, $type)`` or their associated shortcuts
+and are created with ``node($name, $type)`` or their associated shortcut
 ``xxxxNode($name)`` method.

 Array nodes